 Maria(h) Annan married on 1 Sep 1864 in Manchester NH to George W. Stevens, son of Phineas & Sally (Aiken) Stevens.
 He was born abt 1834 in Andover MA, and died 30 Sep 1897 in Cordova, Alabama.
 He was a civil engineer and an architect.
 George’s father Phineas was millwright and wheelwright for the Amoskeag Corp.
 George is buried in Valley Cemetery, Manchester NH beside his wife Mariah.

 For those who would question that George W. Stevens was both civil engineer and architect, the Manchester City Directory of 1882 has his name listed under both categories, his work address being 1819 Elm Street, Manchester NH.
 He performed most of his work for the Amoskeag Company, with a few exceptions.
 George W. Stevens’ architectural designs included the Ash Street School, and the famed Amoskeag Chimney.
 That Chimney was built by Amoskeag Manufacturing Co. in 1883.
 The dimensions were 265 feet high, 25 feet in diameter at the base, 15 feet diameter at the top.
 Cap is of cast iron 18 feet in diameter x 6 1/2 feet high.
 Contained about 1 million bricks.
-[It was demolished, if any of my readers knows the year please comment].
-Thanks to Stan Garrity, I learned that George W. Stevens was also the architect of Lincoln School built two years before Ash.
+It was demolished on December 29, 1955 per John Patrick Jordan via a comment by his daughter Pam Manney.
+Thanks to both!
+Also, Thanks to Stan Garrity, I learned that George W. Stevens was also the architect of Lincoln School built two years before Ash.

 And now to answer a potential question.
 Was George W. Stevens, husband of the “other Maria Stevens” related to Mariah Jane (Stevens) Mitchell?
 Answer, honestly I don’t know, and since it is not directly related to my story, I will pass, for now on researching further.
 If YOU know, please share in the comments section!